-Taking his poetic material on a cinematic journey through Europe's art-rock lineage since the late noughties saw the demise of his former band Sojo Glider, the man behind Sweet Gum Tree has played over a hundred shows in eight countries, and released a handful of records, collaborating with such luminaries as Isobel Campbell, Heather Nova, Earl Harvin (Tindersticks), Marty Willson-Piper (The Church) and Ken Stringfellow (The Posies).
-With his smoky, sensual voice and romantic presence, Arno Sojo embodies a distinctive kind of elegance which has led critics to draw flattering comparisons, from Elliott Smith to David Sylvian or Nick Cave.
+Taking his poetic material on a cinematic journey through Europe's art-rock lineage since the late noughties saw the demise of his former band Sojo Glider, the man behind Sweet Gum Tree has played a couple of hundred shows in eight countries, and released a handful of records, collaborating with such luminaries as Isobel Campbell, Heather Nova, Earl Harvin (Tindersticks), Marty Willson-Piper (The Church), Ken Stringfellow (The Posies) and more recently Ed Harcourt.
+With his smoky, sensual voice and romantic presence, Arno Sojo embodies a distinctive kind of elegance which has led critics to draw flattering comparisons, from Elliott Smith to David Sylvian.
+Drifting further leftfield from the song form into cinematic soundscapes, Arno Sojo reasserts his natural inclination for nuance, mood and texture, cultivating his own aesthetic in a beautiful collision of the intimate sphere and the wide open space.

 (photo credit : Anne Marzeliere)